 There are several secondary schools close by to choose from.
-Millthorpe Secondary School is the catchment secondary school for children who live in our catchment area.
-However, parents are free to choose any secondary school in York and on leaving St Barnabas, children typically move to one of 4 nearby secondary schools.
+Millthorpe Secondary School is the secondary school for children who live in our catchment area.
+However, parents are free to choose any secondary school in York.

 We strongly advise that you visit the schools and read their admissions policies before making a decision and that both you and your child are involved in making the choice, following your visits.